 To be entitled to a full new State pension you need to have paid or been credited with 35 years' worth of National Insurance contributions (NICs).
-This can generally be achieved by earning over £123 a week from the same employer or, if you're self-employed, by paying Class 2 NICs.
+This can generally be achieved by earning over £125 a week from the same employer or, if you're self-employed, by paying (or being credited with) voluntary Class 2 NICs or by paying compulsory Class 4 NICs.

 If you take time out of the workplace to raise a child and claim Child Benefit, you will be credited with NICs while your child is under the age of 12.
 However, if you have stopped claiming Child Benefit because you or your partner are subject to the High Income Child Benefit charge, it has affected your automatic eligibility for NIC credits.
-To maintain eligibility, you will need to fill in the Child Benefit claim form and state on the form that you do not want to receive the payment.
+To maintain eligibility, you currently need to fill in the Child Benefit claim form and state on the form that you do not want to receive the payment.
 The government has said it intends to remedy this anomaly so that the missing NI credits will be applied retrospectively to those who are entitled to it to ensure parents haven't missed out.